Still hoping to get more summer bookings to fill your calendar for end August and September?

 - You need to set dedicated time aside to focus on this.

-Read on, or here’s Tuesday’s Facebook Live covering this topic:
+Read on, or here’s a Facebook Live covering this topic:

 What dates do you have available and what price are you selling this period for.
 You may want to run a special offer.
 This could be a 10% discount or an extra special welcome hamper.
 Just make the decision now and stick to it.
 Feel free to tell them that this booking period is £x cheaper than if they came the middle of the summer, yet they get the same great holiday rental to stay in.